DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 ## Physical device testing
-  - Physical device testing highligted disrepencies in the test results compared to dev tools.
+  - Physical device testing highligted discrepencies in the test results compared to dev tools.
   - Differences were found between Dev Tools iOS devices and physical iOS devices - see known bugs section.
   - Physical devices used in testing were iPhone6, iPhone11, iPad, Laptop and extra large monitor.
   - After issues were fixed the site was found to be fully responsive on all devices.

 ## Browser Compatability
-- The site was tested with Google Chrome, Microsoft Edge, Mozilla Firefox and Safari web browsers.
+- The site was tested using Google Chrome, Microsoft Edge, Mozilla Firefox and Safari web browsers.
 - Testing cheked for:
     - Rendering/Appearance
-    - Resposiveness
+    - Responsiveness
-    - Functionalality
+    - Functionality
 - Issues were detected with Safari ios and Mozilla Firefox - see Known bugs section for details.
-- After issues were fixed the site was found to work on all browsers.
+- After issues were fixed rendering, responsiveness and all functionality worked as expected for site.

 # Known Bugs